Chapter 117-4 Audit Rates and Standards

 The auditor reserves the right to charge less than the maximum amount permissible for any state agency audit if, in the auditor of state's discretion, a lesser cost is deemed to be appropriate.

-Where the auditor of state determines that an audit of a public office is not intended to satisfy The Single Audit Act Amendments of 1996, 31 U.S.C. sections 7501 - 7507, the auditor of state may provide for an audit which the auditor of state considers appropriate to the needs of the public office but which need not be performed in accordance with generally accepted governmental auditing standards.
+Where the auditor of state determines that an audit of a public office is not intended to satisfy The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R.
+Section 200 (2015), as amended, the auditor of state may provide for an audit which the auditor of state considers appropriate to the needs of the public office but which need not be performed in accordance with generally accepted governmental auditing standards.
 Such an audit may include, but need not be limited to, inquiry into the methods, accuracy, and legality of the accounts, financial reports, records, files, and reports of the public office, whether the laws, ordinances, and orders pertaining to the public office have been observed, and whether the requirements and rules of the auditor of state have been complied with.